tantaman/tantaman.github.io/_posts/2021-12-23-Deeply-Nested-Updates-React.markdown

 # Framework

-I've built out a [React Hook](https://reactjs.org/docs/hooks-intro.html) framework based on the work outlined here.

-I'll be publishing this framework in a follow up post over the next week.
+I've built out a [React Hook](https://reactjs.org/docs/hooks-intro.html) framework, based on the work outlined here, which I'll be publishing in the following week.

 <!-- TODO next post -->